HenryLi-0/Pydrogen/README.md

 **CURRENTLY WIP**

 This could (in theory) one day be used on an actual swerve chassis, but is currently **being worked on**.
-Theoretically, this *should* be done by the end of August, but we'll see.
+Theoretically, this *should* be done by the end of August (spoilers, it was not), but we'll see.
 The idea is that I could revisit all the files in the original Hydrogen, while also learning `robotpy` and creating something useful for some python teams.
 And also maybe figuring out how to help any python teams in real life out there?

+**(i do not actually intend on actually switching to python (python for FRC is just really unsupported by a lot of vendors as of now), but i just thought of the pun and found it funny)**

 ---